Aishanipach/-50daysofJS/nodejsKnowledgeChallenge.md

 __How does the cluster module work?
 How is it different than using a load balancer?__

 Load balancing distributes the workload amongst multiple servers to improve the performances meanwhile clustering, provides a way of creating child processes that runs simultaneously and share the same server port.

+__What are the --harmony-* flags?__

+allows you to use ECMAScript 6 (ES6) features that are marked as staged.
+A staged feature is a completed feature that's not yet considered stable and may have breaking changes when it reaches the shipping status.

+__How can you read and inspect the memory usage of a Node.js process?__

+We can use process.memoryUsage(), or go into chrome devtools->memory tab and heap snapshot option.

+__What will Node do when both the call stack and the event loop queue are empty?__

+It indicates there is no code (function) currently executing so Node will check the queue and will keep waiting for a process to execute some code for example if Node is being used as a http server it might be waiting for an API

+__What are V8 object and function templates?__

+A string template can be best used to suffice this: V8 Templates in Node.js are a feature that allows developers to embed expressions within a string using the ${expression} syntax.
+The expressions are evaluated at runtime and the resulting values are inserted into the string.

+__What is libuv and how does Node.js use it?__

+Libuv is a library written in the programming language C that helps nodejs to improve efficiency while running tasks parallelly.
+However, nodejs already have async API's.
+It uses Libuvs's thread pools if async API is not available in nodejs and processes are blocking the operations.

+__How can you make Node’s REPL always use JavaScript strict mode?__

+USe the command line option --use-strict

+__What is process.argv?
+What type of data does it hold?__

+process.argv is a property that holds an array of command-line values provided when the current process was initiated.
+The first element in the array is the absolute path to the Node, followed by the path to the file that’s running and finally any command-line arguments provided when the process was initiated.